 Another point to remember is that cold calls take time and energy to prepare and follow through to that final point of closing the sale.
 So if you have plenty of momentum going with the clients you already have with several projects looming ahead, you shouldn’t cold call.
 Your time is much better spent on the work you have and saving energy for upcoming projects.

-If, however, your client list has run dry with no projects in the near future, you probably have plenty of time to cold call your design services.
+If, however, your client list has run dry with no projects in the near future, you probably have plenty of down time to cold call and promote your design services.
 So if this is you, make sure to read through the following pointers before jumping in.
 Your cold calling will only be as successful as your professional, strategic approach.
 Let’s get started!

 Research Your Target